rdkcentral/rdk-halif-device_settings/docs/pages/ds-front-panel-display_halSpec.md

 ### Power Management Requirements

 The `FPD` `HAL` is not involved in the power management operation directly.
-But the `caller` will initiate the change in `LED` as part of power management handling.
+However, the `caller` will initiate the change in `LED` as part of power management handling.

 The `caller` is responsible for driving `LED` status in accordance with power mode change.